Table of Contents

 Avoid using too much leverage.

 Although I already mentioned this, it deserves to be repeated.
 Using leverage is a great way to lose a large sum of money.
 Why, may you ask?
 Because you are using someone else’s money on a position that may not work out.
-If you open up a cash account instead of a margin account, this is something you don’t have to worry about.
+If you open up a cash account instead of a margin account, you don’t have to worry about this.

 Don’t make more than three-day trades a week.

 This is especially important for newbie traders.
-This is a good rule to follow whether you have a margin account or a cash account.
+This is an excellent rule to follow whether you have a margin or a cash account.
 Buying shares of multiple stocks that interest you will hinder your concentration.
-When day trading, it is important to stay focused, so it is usually better to take fewer positions.
+It is essential to stay focused during day trading, so it is usually better to take fewer positions.

 The 80-20 principle is probably something you’ve heard of before.
-The 80-20 code is something that can be applied to a wide variety of things.
+The 80-20 code can be applied to various things.
 The stock market is a significant aspect that can be used in the stock market.
-The stock market basically means that about 80% of your income will come from 20% of your trades.
+The stock market means about 80% of your income will come from 20% of your trades.

 Set goals

-If your a newbie to the stock market, then the best advice I can give you is to learn as much as possible.
+If you are a newbie to the stock market, the best advice I can give you is to learn as much as possible.
 Understanding the stock market’s ins and outs will take time, but it will be worth it because it will give you the best chance at making it big in the stock market.

 To repeat: